simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 With the ``global`` algorithm, each call to SMPI_SHARED_MALLOC() returns a new address, but it only points to a shadow block: its memory area is mapped on a 1 MiB file on disk.
-If the returned block is of size N MiB, then the same file is mapped N times to cover the whole bloc.
+If the returned block is of size N MiB, then the same file is mapped N times to cover the whole block.
 At the end, no matter how many times you call SMPI_SHARED_MALLOC, this will only consume 1 MiB in memory.